coatyio/coaty-swift/CONTRIBUTING.md

    git push origin --tags
    ```

+7. Merge the local develop branch into local master and push master.
+This
+   ensures GitHub Pages automatically regenerates the CoatySwift documentation
+   website.
-7. You now need to check whether the pod passes verification.
+8. You now need to check whether the pod passes verification.
 Run the following command:

    ```sh
    pod spec lint CoatySwift.podspec
    ```

-8. If the previous step was successful, deploy the new Podspec to make it
+9. If the previous step was successful, deploy the new Podspec to make it
    publicly available:

    ```sh